pzponge/Yestoday/Warren_Buffett/Berkshire_Hathaway_Letters/2023_Letter_to_Berkshire_Shareholders.md

 So sanctified, this worse-than-useless "net income" figure quickly gets transmitted throughout the world via the internet and media.
 All parties believe they have done their job — and, legally, they have.

 We, however, are left uncomfortable.
-At Berkshire, *our* view is that “earnings”should be a sensible concept that Bertie will find somewhat useful — *but only as a starting point* — in evaluating a business.
+At Berkshire, *our* view is that “earnings” should be a sensible concept that Bertie will find somewhat useful — *but only as a starting point* — in evaluating a business.
 Accordingly, Berkshire *also* reports to Bertie and you what we call “operating earnings.”
 Here is the story *they* tell: $27.6 billion for 2021; $30.9 billion for 2022 and $37.4 billion for 2023.

 The *primary* difference between the mandated figures and the ones Berkshire prefers is that we exclude unrealized capital gains or losses that at times can exceed $5 billion *a day*.
 Ironically, our preference was pretty much the rule until 2018, when the “improvement” was mandated.
 Galileo's experience, several centuries ago, should have taught us not to mess with mandates from on high.
 But, at Berkshire, we can be stubborn.